 Diesel fuel gelling has the potential to occur when temperatures drop below 32 degrees Fahrenheit, although the exact temperature it happens at will vary from fuel batch to fuel batch.

 How do you prevent your diesel fuel from gelling?
-It’s important to ensure that your diesel engines continue to work as they should in these cold winter temperatures.
+It’s essential to ensure that your diesel engines continue to work as they should in these cold winter temperatures.
+Here's a look:

-A primary way to prevent diesel fuel gelling is to control the temperature of the facility that the engine is being stored in.
+A primary way to prevent diesel fuel gelling is to control the temperature of the facility in which the engine is being stored.
 When the engine is running, the fuel is moving and flowing and doesn't have the opportunity to solidify.
 Storing your vehicle or equipment in a heated garage or climate-controlled structure is enough to do the trick.
-However, this option may not realistic for many.
+However, this option may not be realistic for many.

-Mixing in amounts of kerosene with diesel fuel reduces the plug point temperature, or the temperature at which paraffin wax crystals solidify and begin to clog fuel filters.
+Mixing in amounts of kerosene with diesel fuel reduces the plug point temperature or the temperature at which paraffin wax crystals solidify and begin to clog fuel filters.
+The protection, if you want to call it that, increases by the percentage of kerosene blended in.
+The amount of benefit is fuel-dependent, but you might expect a 3-4 degree drop in plugging temperature for every 10 percent kerosene blended.

 Many winter climate fuel suppliers will offer diesel fuel that's already pre-mixed with kerosene for user convenience.